 See this URL for maps noting location of ruins, cafes, bus stops and other good stuff:

 We jumped off the train at tiny Torricola and crept cautiously along a narrow shoulder of modern highway to its crossing at another several thousand years older.
-Here, surrounded by quiet fields several miles outside of the busy center of Rome, we stepped onto one of the greatest achievements in Roman history: a pre-BC avenue so important to the story of the empire that ten of its once 365-mile reach have been preserved as a national park.
+Here, surrounded by quiet fields several miles outside of the busy center of Rome, we stepped onto one of the greatest achievements in Roman history: a pre-BC avenue so important to the story of the empire that 10 of its once 365-mile reach have been preserved as a national park.

 Via Appia Antica was the first of many thousand of miles of road to eventually spring from the center of Rome to the remote provinces.
 These meticulously engineered surfaces of stones and concrete, enabling the great Roman armies to move troops and supplies quickly from one outpost to another, were instrumental to successful conquest and control of the expanding empire.
 Built on the orders of one Appius Claudius Cieco in 312 BC, the 'Regina Viarum' - 'Queen of Roads' - was a massive project with one goal: to provide the shortest, most direct route possible from point A to B, obstacles be damned.
-I've read that it has a 39-mile stretch that is still considered the longest straight road in Europe!
+I've read that a 39-mile stretch of it is still considered the longest straight road in Europe!

 Aside from its purpose as a military artery, it was a triumphal way for victorious legions, trade route, and prestigious location for expensive villas, baths, an emperor's private circus, and tombs.
-Burials being forbidden inside the city walls, the busy road provided visibility for elaborate mausoleums, and easy transport of the materials needed to build them.
+Burials being forbidden inside the city walls, the busy road provided visibility for elaborate mausoleums and easy transport of the materials needed to construct them.
 More darkly, it was also the site of public executions and grisly display of the corpses as a fearful warning against rebellion and crime.
 Most famous are the recorded accounts of the miles and miles of decaying, crucified remains of 6,000 captives of the Spartacan revolt in 71 BC.